AmbireTech/adex-explorer/README.md

 `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh`

-Run `cargo make all` in a terminal to build the app, and `cargo make serve` to start a dev server on `127.0.0.0:8000`.
+Run `cargo make all` or `cargo make watch` in a terminal to build the app, and `cargo make serve` to start a dev server on `127.0.0.0:8000`.

 ## publish to github pages